wtripp180901/dawn-hpc/docs/secret-rotation.md

 # **Validate Configuration**

 It is always a good idea to test your deployments for any potential risks or errors, which can lead to more issues further down the line.
-Therefore, it is worthwhile to validate the Kubernetes cluster both with a diagnostic tool and by checking the pods' ```status```.
+Therefore, it is worthwhile to validate the Kubernetes cluster both with a diagnostic tool and by checking the pods' ```STATUS```.

 ###	**Pod Status**

-A quick and simple way of checking the results of the secret rotation is to check the ```status``` and, if necessary, logs of the pods.
+A quick and simple way of checking the results of the secret rotation is to check the ```STATUS``` and, if necessary, logs of the pods.
 This can be done by running

 ```sh
 kubectl get pods -A
 ```

-then checking for any pods which may have ```Error``` or ```CrashLoopBackOff```.
+then checking for any pods which may be labelled with ```Error``` or ```CrashLoopBackOff```.
 If this is the case check the logs of that pod by running

 ```sh
 kubectl logs <pod-name> -n <namespace>